sfmanuel/documentation/Tasks.md

 Tasks are the Cloudomation functions that allow your flow scripts to interact with the outside world - anything and everything outside of the Cloudomation platform.
 Whenever you want to issue a command to a program, run a script on a remote system, or get query a database - all that is performed through tasks.

-Tasks are called through the cloudomation function c.task().
+Tasks are called through the Cloudomation function c.task().
 Each task creates a separate execution, with its own inputs and outputs.

 For example, you could call a REST API using the Cloudomation REST task:
 ```python